France to increase Mediterranean troop presence over Turkey gas explorations | DW | 12.08.2020

 French President Macron said he will increase military presence in the Mediterranean over "unilateral" gas explorations by Turkey.
 He called on Ankara to cease the explorations in order to allow a "peaceful dialogue."

-France will increase its military presence in the eastern Mediterranean, French President Emmanuel Macron announced on Wednesday.
+France will boost its military presence in the eastern Mediterranean, French President Emmanuel Macron announced on Wednesday.

 Macron asked Turkey to cease oil and gas exploration in contested waters that has spurred tensions with Greece.